folio-org/stripes/doc/unit-testing-with-jest-and-rtl.md

 The `testMatch` directive lists patterns which filenames must match in order to be considered tests, and `testPathIgnorePatterns` lists pattern which should be ignored -- typically `['/node_modules/']`.

 The `reporters` directive specifies how the results of tests are reported.
-It can be used to override the standard behaviour of using just the `default` reporter -- our projects use `reporters: ['jest-junit', 'default']` to leave behind a a `junit.xml` file for our CI builds.
+It can be used to override the standard behaviour of using just the `default` reporter -- our projects use `reporters: ['jest-junit', 'default']` to leave behind a `junit.xml` file for our CI builds.

-Dependencies: the only module required to run simple Jest tests is `jest` itself.
+Dev Dependencies: the only module required to run simple Jest tests is `jest` itself.
 To generate a `junit.xml` file, `jest-junit` is also needed.

 ### Support for ES6

 Babel is used to support the modern JavaScript dialect ES6.
-This is achieved by the `transform` directive, which specifies that files whose names end in `.js` or `.jsx` are handled by the transformer defined by [`test/jest/jest-transformer.js`](../test/jest/jest-transformer.js).
-This short file uses the adapter module [`babel-jest`](https://www.npmjs.com/package/babel-jest) to make Babel function as a Jest transformer, and configures it with the Stripes configuration exported from the additional configuration file [`test/jest/babel.config.js`](../test/jest/babel.config.js).
+This is achieved by the `transform` directive, which specifies that files whose names end in `.js` or `.jsx` are handled by the transformer defined by [`test/jest/jest-transformer.js`](https://github.com/folio-org/ui-users/blob/812625993c019fcbb2590d207c9967a579a9b7de/test/jest/jest-transformer.js).
+This short file uses the adapter module [`babel-jest`](https://www.npmjs.com/package/babel-jest) to make Babel function as a Jest transformer, and configures it with the Stripes configuration exported from the additional configuration file [`test/jest/babel.config.js`](https://github.com/folio-org/ui-users/blob/812625993c019fcbb2590d207c9967a579a9b7de/test/jest/babel.config.js).
 This file in turn gets that configuration from the Stripes CLI module and re-exports it.
 (We get the Stripes CLI configuration from the Stripes CLI instead of directly from `stripes-webpack` because every module already relies on the former, so we can avoid adding yet another dev-dependency on the latter.)

 * Dependencies: `babel-jest`, `@folio/stripes-cli`